edwardj4747/Automated-Approach-to-Dataset-Labeling/CMR_queries/readme.md

+This is where the **Feature Extraction** happens.

 This is the directory which contains all the features for running CMR queries.
 In the process of running CMR queries, sentences with keywords will also be extracted from the text.

 The sub directories have the following uses
-* `cmr_results_plus_sentences`: store the results for labelled sentences and the actual datasets returned from CMR queries
+* `cmr_results`: store the results for labelled sentences and the actual datasets returned from CMR queries
+* `experiments`:some things I was playing around with.
+You can feel free to ignore these.
 * `keyword_optimization`: some experiments to improve the keywords that are searched.
 Some experiments included using regex keywords.
-This did not seem to improve performance much at all
+This did not seem to improve performance much.
+These files can mostly be ignored
 * `stats_and_csv`: storing computed results (correct, missed, extraneous) for CMR queries as well as exported **csv** files including the papers along with the found couples and models